P-Z

 Introduction to Pharmacy Careers Map

-Health Education England in collaboration with Community Pharmacy Surrey & Sussex, and Community Pharmacy Kent have developed an interactive Pharmacy Careers Map to promote a career in pharmacy.
-The website can be found here
+NHS Workforce, Training and Education in collaboration with Community Pharmacy Surrey & Sussex, and Community Pharmacy Kent have developed an interactive Pharmacy Careers Map to promote a career in pharmacy.
+The website can be found here.

 Map Objectives: